Check your brakes!

 So why did I crash?
 My rear brake was worn out and I applied the front brake way too fast.
 Apparently using the front brake suddenly like this is such a common cause of crashes and injuries that it has a name: the "endo," short for "end over end."

-So, lesson learned: Do more bike maintenance and make sure those brake pads are up to snuff!
+So, lesson learned: Do an ABC check before riding, do more bike maintenance, and make sure those brake pads are up to snuff!

 Analysis of the Bicycle Endo http://cozybeehive.blogspot.dk/2009/10/analysis-of-bicycle-endo.html?m=1